🚫 Understanding Scams the Right Way | Financial Scams Explained — Chapter Three

 Common financial scam setups include:

-Each of these introduces an unexpected financial event that requires “immediate correction.”
+Each introduces an unexpected financial event that requires “immediate correction.”

 The scammer positions themselves as cooperative, stressed, or apologetic — not threatening.